platformatic/platformatic/docs/reference/runtime/introduction.md

 Platformatic Runtime streamlines the compilation of all services built on TypeScript with the command `plt runtime compile`.
 The TypeScript compiler (`tsc`) is required to be installed separately.

+## Platformatic Runtime context

+Every Platformatic Runtime application can be run as a standalone application or as a Platformatic Runtime service.
+In a second case, you can use Platformatic Runtime features to archive some compile and runtime optimizations.
+For example, see [Interservice communication](#interservice-communication).
+Looking through the Platformatic documentation, you can find some features that are available only if you run your application as a Platformatic Runtime service.

 ## Interservice communication

 The Platformatic Runtime allows multiple microservice applications to run